peterirlam/IrlGen-Digital/README.md

 The time zone displays for the 3 offices.
 I originally thought this would be a cool feature but I don't like the overall design - it looks rather basic and a little amateurish.

-Practical applications: In a real world scenaria it could potentially confuse a user, especially one who's not very IT literate - "Do I use the contact form, or email an office?
+Practical applications: In a real world scenario it could potentially confuse a user, especially one who's not very IT literate - "Do I use the contact form, or email an office?
 If I do fill out the contact form, which office will receive it?".

 I may replace this section with some more 'social proof'.
 The testimonial section on the work page is clean and functional